DylanLongSE/crypto-nypto/README.md

 # Crypto-Nypto: A Full-Stack Django & Plotly Crypto Data Visualization App

-Crypto-Nypto is a full-stack web application built with Django that fetches real-time cryptocurrency data from external APIs and generates interactive Plotly visualizations.
-The platform allows users to securely log in using Django’s authentication system, store their last five searches in a PostgreSQL database, and analyze market trends through dynamically generated charts.
-With a focus on performance and scalability, Crypto-Nypto efficiently handles API requests, updates the database with fetched data, and ensures reliability through comprehensive automated tests.
+Crypto-Nypto is a full-stack web application that allows users to fetch real-time cryptocurrency data, visualize trends using interactive Plotly charts, and securely manage their searches.
+The platform integrates with external crypto APIs, processes API requests efficiently, and stores user search history in a PostgreSQL database.
+The project is fully deployed on Heroku for live access.

+* Fetch real-time cryptocurrency data from an external API
+* Generate interactive Plotly charts for crypto trend analysis
+* Secure authentication system with Django's built-in auth framework
+* Store user search history in a PostgreSQL database
+* Handle API requests & updates dynamically
+* Implement automated testing for reliability and performance